raspberryfield/Project-Y/Docker/Y-Images/Y-Airflow/readme.md

 ## Modifications to the Official Airflow Docker Compose Quick Start File
 Current version: 2.2.4

-At the end of the file, the z-net network configuration is added:
+At the end of the file, the y-net network configuration is added:
 ```
 networks:
   default:
     external:
-      name: z-net
+      name: y-net
 ```

 ## Tutorial Postgres